 Cash flow is NEVER negative.

-Result At ten years, this hypothetical customer is $170,346 cash positive.
+At ten years, this hypothetical customer is $170,346 cash positive.

-Now, if your Earnings before interest, taxes, and amortization (EBITA) is $2M that may not seem like very much.
+Now, if your earnings before interest, taxes, and amortization (EBITA) is $2M that may not seem like very much.
 However, EBITA is not the same as cash.
 Ever take out a loan to pay your taxes even though the company made a lot of money according to EBITA?

 If 10 years from now you could use a distribution of $170,346 to pay off your mortgage, then this likely sounds pretty good.
 As a bonus, the cash generated continues to accelerate over time as the loan is paid off and the cost of electricity from Xcel continues to increase.
 In this model, the 20-year cash flow number is $587,962.
 That is serious money to almost everyone.

-One Last Note As you continue doing your homework on whether or not solar is right for your business, keep this in mind: unlike other investments in your business, an investment in on-site solar is guaranteed to pay off as long as you continue using electricity and the sun comes up every day.
+As you continue doing your homework on whether or not solar is right for your business, keep this in mind: unlike other investments in your business, an investment in on-site solar is guaranteed to pay off as long as you continue using electricity and the sun comes up every day.